 If your insurance company provides ‘out-of-network’ care you will be able to reclaim the cost of your treatment when you return home.
 It is worth checking with your insurance provider before you travel, and making sure you obtain the appropriate forms and documentation to bring with you as your Cuernavaca dentist will need to complete these.

 You may be able to save money on your dental care in other ways, for example, by claiming tax deductions which are allowances in the US, Canada and Australia.
 These vary from year to year so it is worth checking with your tax authority.

 With little variation in Cuernavaca’s weather throughout the year, it really is a year-round destination and so you can visit our dentists at any time.

 There are times when it is busier than usual, so you may want to tailor your trip accordingly.
 Holiday times, such as Christmas, Easter and Mexican Independence Day are especially busy, and weekends generally are too.
 It is always advisable to book accommodation in advance.

-Cuernavaca’s terrain could be described as rugged, and getting about in a wheelchair may be problematical.
-Sidewalks are narrow and broken and cobblestone paths, narrow doorways and no ramps at your destination makes wheelchair access particularly difficult.
+Cuernavaca’s terrain could be described as rugged, and getting about in a wheelchair may be problematic.
+Sidewalks are narrow with cobblestone paths, narrow doorways and no ramps could make wheelchair access particularly difficult.
 That said, there are plenty of hotels with wheelchair access, and if you can get in and out of a taxi you can get around that way – there are always plenty readily available.

 Most of our dental clinics are wheelchair-friendly and we can always find ways of getting you to and from one of our great dentists – just get in touch with us to discuss your situation and we’ll see what we can do.